warrior-cravings/warrior-cravings.github.io/index.md

 ## Second Step - Create A Local Copy of the Template

 The next step is to create a local copy of this template to your computer.
-First go to our applications page, [Github Page](https://github.com/warrior-cravings/warrior-cravings), then click on the green "Code" button.
-Then clone the repo do your desktop.
+First go to our applications page, [Warrior Cravings Github Page](https://github.com/warrior-cravings/warrior-cravings), then click on the green "Code".
+Once inside the dropdown menu click on "Use This Template" to create a copy to your Github.
+Then click on "Code" again to open it up with Github desktop to create a local copy.

 ## Third Step - Start The Web Page

-Once inside the repo, go into the app directory by using the command "cd app" and install libraries with ``` $ meteor npm install ``` then finally run ```$ meteor npm run start ```.
+Once inside the repo, go into the app directory by using the command ```cd app ``` and install libraries with ``` $ meteor npm install ``` then finally run ```$ meteor npm run start ```.
 You should then see your application at http://localhost:3000.